pcdavies/kubernetes-tutorial/README.md

     ![](images/img222.png)

-- As sudo, install open ssh server
+- As sudo, install open ssh server.
+This will allow you to connect to the Images from your host.

     ```
     sudo su